Thrifty shadow estimation: re-using quantum circuits and bounding tails: Thrifty shadow estimation

-Note that this implies (as long as $\mathbb{V}_1$ is nonzero and $\alpha>1$) that for any value of~$\alpha$ and~$\mathrm{C}$, there is a value of~$k$ such that the optimal choice of~$R$ is~$R=N/K$ (accounting for the batching requirement in the median-of-means estimator), corresponding to a protocol where one samples a single circuit per batch and repeats it~$N/K$ times (just as for thrifty shadow tomography with the full unitary group).
+This implies (if $\mathbb{V}_1\neq 0$ and $\alpha>1$) that for any value of~$\alpha$ and~$\mathrm{C}$, there is a value of~$k$ such that the optimal choice of~$R$ is~$R=N/K$. (accounting for the batching requirement in the median-of-means estimator), corresponding to a protocol where one samples a single circuit per batch and repeats it~$N/K$ times.
 The computational cost of strongly simulating a quantum circuit with~$k$~many $\T$-gates currently~ \footnote{This is a subject of active research, and thus this scaling might improve further} scales as $\mathcal O(2^{0.396k})$~\cite{qassim2021improved}.
 Hence the optimal value of $R$ scales roughly with an inverse square $(2\log(3/4)/0.396 \approx -2.08)$ with the cost of simulation.
 This means that thrifty shadow tomography with maximal reuse can be implemented using a circuit set that requires only polynomially more classical computational resources as compared (traditional) shadow tomography with the multi-qubit Clifford group.
-We emphasize that this is a heuristic calculation, since we are ignoring some small terms in the expression for the homeopathic variance, but it does show that thrifty shadow estimation using the homeopathic interpolation circuit set can be a powerful alternative to standard shadow estimation when the cost of generating new circuits is high.
+We emphasize that this is a heuristic calculation, since we are ignoring some small terms in the expression for the homeopathic variance.
+In particular it is only accurate in the regime of many qubits (when the $O(2^{-n})$ terms are small).
+However it shows that thrifty shadow estimation using the homeopathic interpolation circuit set can be a powerful alternative to standard shadow estimation when the cost of generating new circuits is high.

-Proving the above results comes with significant technical challenges.
-The reason for this is essentially that in standard multi-qubit Clifford shadow estimation the sample complexity of an estimator for an expectation value $\tr(O\rho)$ can be bounded by considering \emph{third moments} of elements of the Clifford group~$\mathbb C_n$.
-Because the latter is a $3$-design~\cite{zhu2017multiqubit}, this average can be computed using standard techniques from the representation theory of the unitary group, in particular Weingarten calculus~\cite{collins2021weingarten}.
-However, calculating the variance of thrifty shadow estimation requires controlling \emph{fourth moments}.
-Since the Clifford group is \emph{not} a $4$-design, the same techniques can not be used.
-To perform the required calculations anyway, we analyze the required fourth moment directly using recent powerful results on the representation theory of the Clifford group~\cite{gross2021schur,helsen2018representations,zhu2016clifford,montealegre2021rank}.
+Finally, we note that sampling at least one circuit per batch is a requirement for the median-of-means estimator to function.
+To see this, consider the extreme scenario where only one random circuit is sampled, and repeated many times, with the measurement outcomes grouped into batches as above.
+As the number of repetitions increases, the median-of-means estimator will converge to the average value for the single random circuit, with the only remaining randomness due to circuit choice.
+However, this randomness can still be ill-behaved (in the sense that the distribution is heavy-tailed), precluding exponential concentration of the estimator, which is required for shadow tomography.